Riders of the Night

 Riders of the Night is a 1918 American silent drama film directed by John H. Collins and starred his wife Viola Dana.
 It was produced and distributed by the Metro Pictures company.

 A print is held at EYE Institute, Amsterdam aka Filmmuseum Amsterdam.

 Plot

-As described in a film magazine, Sally Castleton (Dana) is loved by Milt Derr (Chesebro), but Jed (Blue), a cousin of Milt, is desirous of possessing Sally.
+As described in a Exhibitors Herald, Sally Castleton (Dana) is loved by Milt Derr (Chesebro), but Jed (Blue), a cousin of Milt, is desirous of possessing Sally.
 He makes several attempts to win Sally, but is repulsed each time.
 The night riders assemble against the gate keeper, who charges the villagers an excess toll.
 Two persons are killed, and Jed tells Sally that Milt is held and that the only way to free him is for Sally to marry Jed.
 Before he can extract a promise, he is killed.
 Sally, found departing from the Derr home by the chimney, is held for the murder.
 A few moments before she is to be hanged, Milt finds the true murderer.
 There is a happy ending for their romance.